pelrun/dsk2cdt2disc/readme.txt

 DSK2CDT2DISC
 A silly disc imaging tool
 James Churchill/pelrun@gmail.com 1996,2014

+Uses exomizer, 2cdt, and CALLBCA1.
-Uses exomizer and 2cdt, many thanks to their respective authors
+Many thanks to their authors - Magnus Lind et al, arnoldemu and cngsoft.

+This tool lets you get a physical copy of a .dsk image, using your CPC and a tape cable.

-Usage: dsk2cdt <file.dsk>
+Usage: dsk2cdt <input.dsk>

 you will get side1.cdt, side2.cdt etc depending on the number of sides in the dsk.